 Along with our core Massage and Bodywork Program, ITM also offers a Massage Therapy and Personal Training Program, an East-West Massage Program, the Oncology Massage Certification Program (OMCP), a Clinical Massage Therapy Program, a hospital-based Orthopedic Massage program, and over 35 different continuing education classes, where therapists have the opportunity to earn CEU’s.

 While the Massage and Bodywork Program helps students learn Swedish, medical, and other hands on massage forms, the Massage Therapy and Personal Training Program adds another dimension by developing cross-trained health and wellness professionals.
 The East-West MassageProgram is designed to advance the knowledge and skill-sets previously learned in the Massage and Bodywork Program and place emphasis on eastern massage philosophies and Shiatsu techniques.

 Who studies at ITM

 The Institute for Therapeutic Massage is proud to see that students come to our massage school from virtually all walks of life to learn massage therapy.
 Students range in age from 18 to retirement, male and female, on job hiatus or with a full-time career.
-The atmosphere at the school is conducive to, and the staff is very much focused on, providing a well-rounded, supportive and gratifying learning experience for those motivated to achieve the highest standards of performance within the massage, spa, health & wellness profession.
+The atmosphere at the school is conducive to study, and the staff is very much focused on providing a well-rounded, supportive and gratifying learning experience for those motivated to achieve the highest standards of performance within the massage, spa, health & wellness profession.

 We are also fully committed to developing advanced course-work and continuing education offerings so as to provide our students with the most current practical, theoretical, scientific, and ethical foundations of massage-based healthcare.